SHOP

-Best cars for tall drivers - cars with head and legroom
+Best cars for tall drivers in the UK – headroom and legroom

 If you're someone who's taller than the average person, then choosing a car can often be a tricky task

-From having to bend down at sinks to trying to find a bed that's long enough, being tall is not all it’s cracked up to be.
+From having to bend down at sinks to trying to find a bed that's long enough, being tall isn't always that easy.

 It can also be a real disadvantage when you're buying a car, where getting enough legroom or headroom can be a problem.